rapid-steel/sprucebrush/README.md

 ## Known issues

+ - If the app crashes constantly after a centain amount of time, this is most likely a problem related to GPU acceleration support.
+ In a Chromium browser, check the status of graphic features: chrome://gpu/

+ If GPU acceleration isn't available, maybe your videocard is the browser blacklist You can work around this problem by enabling flag ignore-gpu-blacklist chrome://flags/

+ Caution!
+Use this at your own risk!

+ - This couldn't work in Firefox, if OffscreenCanvas feature is disabled.
+You can try to enable flag gfx.offscreencanvas.enabled in about:config.
+Note that it can lead to other problems.

  - An image looks blurry on zoom in.
 This is a drawback of HTML Canvas.
 A possible trick to make canvas bigger, but performance will suffer.
 You can try to set